emimartin26/react-spotify/README.md

 ## Configure client_id
   - Get client_id in https://developer.spotify.com/dashboard/applications.
-  - Create an .env file with the following content:
+  - Create an .env file(in root) with the following content:
     CLIENT_ID=your_client_id

 ## Running the project